salah-202/Coupon-Api-Spring-Boot/README.md

 ## About

 The Coupon Service is an integral part of our e-commerce platform, responsible for managing and applying coupon codes during the checkout process.
-It also maintains a record of coupon usage in the couponHistory table, allowing us to track and analyze coupon effectiveness.
+It also maintains a record of coupon usage in the couponHistory table.

 ## Features

-- **Coupon Code Management**: Easily create, edit, and delete coupon codes through a user-friendly interface.
+- **Coupon Code Management**: Easily create, list coupons, and use coupon.

-- **Discount Rules**: Set up various discount rules such as fixed amount, percentage, or free shipping.
+- **Discount Rules**: Set up various discount rules such as fixed amount and percentage.

 - **Expiration Dates**: Define expiration dates for coupons to create a sense of urgency.

-- **Usage Limits**: Control how many times a coupon can be used, either per customer or in total.
+- **Usage Limits**: Control how many times a coupon can be used.

-- **Coupon History**: Store a record of coupon usage, including the order ID, for tracking and analysis.
+- **Coupon History**: Store a record of coupon usage, including the order ID and usage date.

-- **Integration**: Seamlessly integrate with our e-commerce platform via a RESTful API.

 ## Project Structure